MicheGit/cpsiotsec-fst-assignment/readme.md

 ```

 This command will replace the PLC process to a malicious one, which causes to
 reject all the candies regardless of the flavour.
-The system will detect the
+The system will successfully detect the
 anomaly.